TimMouskhelichvili/TimMouskhelichvili/README.md

 # 👉 I Help Businesses by Building Web Applications using React & Node.js.

-Do you have a fantastic idea for a Web Application but lack the time or knowledge to create it?
+Do you have a fantastic idea for a **web application** but lack the time or knowledge to create it?

 Developing an application is very hard, and leaving it in the wrong hands can be disastrous.

-You will need an experienced professional who will do everything from design to launch and ensure the best product quality for you.
+That’s why you need an experienced professional who will do everything from design to launch and ensure the best product quality for you.

 ## WHO AM I?
 I am [Tim Mouskhelichvili](https://timmousk.com), a Freelance Developer & Consultant from Montreal, Canada 🇨🇦